 Autistic Spectrum Disorders (ASD) Including Aspergers Syndrome

 Autism, or more correctly, Autistic Spectrum Disorders (ASD), are a series of neurodevelopmental disorders characterized by repetitive behaviors, social withdrawal and communication deficits.
-Patients with ASD display a wide range of cognitive ability, ranging from mental retardation to high functioning adults with an above average IQ.
+Patients with ASD display a wide range of cognitive ability, ranging from severe impairment to high functioning adults with an above average IQ.
 There are three main categories of ASD:

 - Autism – Autistic disorder – The diagnosis of autistic disorder is given to individuals with significant impairments in social interaction and communication as well as restricted and repetitive interests, activities and behaviors which are generally evident prior to three years of age.
 There are subtypes of autism:

 - Regressive Autism: When a child appears to develop normally but then starts to lose speech and social skills, typically between the ages of 15 and 30 months.

 - Infantile Autism: When a child does not achieve developmental milestones and if effectively determined to have had autism from infancy.

 - Asperger’s disorder – Individuals with Asperger’s disorder have some difficulties with social interaction and social communication as well as restricted and repetitive interests, activities and behaviors.
 However, those with Asperger’s disorder do not have a significant delay in early language acquisition, cognitive abilities or self-help skills.
 The condition is often detected later than autism as speech usually develops at the expected age.

 - Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS) – This diagnosis is made when an individual has a marked social impairment but fails to meet the full criteria for either autistic disorder or Asperger’s disorder.
 These individuals may also have some communication impairments and/or restricted or repetitive interests, activities and behaviors.

 The diagnosis of ASD is based exclusively on a particular developmental pattern in the child and has historically been considered a psychiatric disorder.
 Whilst a diagnosis is made on observation (see signs and symptoms below), and there are no quantitative biochemical tests to confirm diagnosis, there is evidence that indicates numerous biochemical abnormalities in these children, including oxidative stress, decreased methylation capacity, mitochondrial dysfunction, heavy metal accumulation, intestinal dysbiosis, inflammatory bowel disease, immune dysregulation and cerebral hypofusion.